interstellarninja/MarketAgents/README.md

 ## Institution

 The `Institution` class represents the rules, norms, and structures that govern the economic system in the simulation.
-It encompasses various aspects of the economic environment that influence agent behavior and market dynamics.
+It encompasses various aspects of the economic environment that influence agent behavior and market dynamics such as monetary policy, fiscal policy and regulatory framework.

 Institution defines the "rules of the game" under which agents interact and markets operate.
 They encompass formal rules (like laws and regulations) and informal norms that shape economic behavior.
 In the context of double auctions and agent-based modeling, institutions determine critical aspects such as: